-ALPHABETICAL LISTING LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 ACADEMIC DISHONESTY Cheating, plagiarizing Not available as an option Not available as an option Not available as an option ALCOHOL Using, possessing, or distributing Not available as an option Not available as an option ARSON Illegal fire setting or attempts Not available as an option Not available as an option Not available as an option Not available as an option BULLYING "Bullying" is defined as the intimidation, unwarranted aggressive behavior, or harassment that is repetitive or is substantially likely to be repeated and causes a reasonable student to fear for his or her physical safety or property, substantially interferes with the educational performance, opportunities, or benefits of any student without exception; or substantially disrupts the orderly operation of the school.
+Willfully and deliberately starting or attempting to start fires.
+Not available as an option Not available as an option Not available as an option Not available as an option • BULLYING "Bullying" is defined as the intimidation, unwarranted aggressive behavior, or harassment that is repetitive or is substantially likely to be repeated and causes a reasonable student to fear for his or her physical safety or property, substantially interferes with the educational performance, opportunities, or benefits of any student without exception; or substantially disrupts the orderly operation of the school.
 Bullying may consist of physical actions, including gestures or oral, cyberbullying, electronic or written communication, and threats of retaliation for reporting such acts.
 See Policy 1060.
-BUS BEHAVIORS Hands, head out of bus, standing or moving about the bus Not available as an option Not available as an option opening, entering, or leaving through emergency exits without permission; propping open doors, holding on to the exterior of the bus Not available as an option Not available as an option Not available as an option COMPUTER / ELECTRONIC DEVICES Intentional unauthorized use of computers, personal devices, or other electronic devices which is not in accordance with the District Technology Agreement Not available as an option Not available as an option others.
+Not available as an option Not available as an option • • •